Juvenile Division of the Macomb County Circuit Court

 Juvenile delinquency cases are akin to criminal cases in the adult system.
 When a minor (age 16 or under) is charged with a crime (Michigan Penal Code), the case will be referred to Juvenile Court in the county where the child resides; not to the adult criminal courts.
 If found guilty, the juvenile may not be placed in adult prison.
 The main focus of this publication will pertain to “juvenile delinquency cases” with emphasis on our firm’s experience in the Juvenile Division of the Macomb County Circuit Court.

 The Juvenile Division of the Macomb County Circuit Court is located at 10 North Main, Mt.
 Clemens, Michigan 48043.
 When a case is filed, it is assigned to one of the referees.
 The job of a referee involves working with the attorney, the juvenile, the family, the prosecutor, the case worker and the victim.
 In our experience, more than 90% of all juvenile cases are resolved at this level.
+Depending upon the circumstances and the prior record of the offender, there are a variety of resolutions that are possible in the juvenile system.
+Diversion and consent calendar are extremely favorable proceedings which do not result in any finding of ‘guilt’ and the charge(s) are eventually dismissed.
+A juvenile that enters a plea of guilty or is found guilty faces a range of dispositions that are suited for the particular individual such as: probation, house arrest, drug testing, counseling and in extreme cases detention.
 Referees may also conduct trials if agreed upon by the juvenile defense attorney, prosecutor and referee.
 The juvenile also has a constitutional right to have a jury trial.
 In Macomb County, jury trials are held at the Macomb County Circuit Court Building before the Circuit Court Judge assigned to the case.

 Crimes by Persons Age 16 or Younger Treated as Juveniles